Kim Clijsters: Clijsters vs. Williams sisters

-The Williams sisters are frequently recognized for having a transformative impact on tennis through the power in their style of play, their longevity, their marketability, and their success at the Grand Slam tournaments and Olympics.
-They were both No. 1 in the world and combined for 15 Grand Slam singles titles while Clijsters was on tour, and Serena in particular has been ranked as the greatest women's tennis player of the Open Era.
+The Williams sisters were both No. 1 in the world and combined for 15 Grand Slam singles titles while Clijsters was on tour.
 Clijsters had a record of just 2–7 against Serena, who she called her toughest opponent.
 She fared better against Venus, compiling a winning record of 7–6.

 Clijsters's rivalry with Serena included two of the biggest controversies in Serena's career: the 2001 Indian Wells final which led to both Williams sisters' long boycott of the tournament, and the 2009 US Open semifinal which Serena lost on a point penalty.
 Serena defeated Clijsters in their first five meetings.
 She also won all four of their three-set encounters, including their 1999 US Open third round match and their 2003 Australian Open semifinal where Clijsters had the opportunity to serve for both matches.
 Although Clijsters only had two wins against Serena, both were considered big upsets and among the most important wins of her career.
 Her victory in the 2002 WTA Tour Championship final gave Clijsters her biggest title at the time, and her win at the 2009 US Open set up her first Grand Slam singles title as a mother one match later.
 Clijsters also defeated Venus in both of those tournaments, making her the only player to record wins over both Williams sisters at the same event twice.

 Venus also initially dominated her rivalry with Clijsters.
 She won six of their first eight meetings, including two in the late stages of Grand Slam tournaments in the quarterfinals of the 2001 US Open and the semifinals of 2003 Wimbledon.
 Venus also eliminated Clijsters from the Diamond Games in Belgium twice in 2003 and 2005.
 Additionally, one of Clijsters's first two wins against Venus was a retirement due to injury at the 2002 WTA Tour Championships.
 Nonetheless, Clijsters rebounded to win their last five meetings and end her career leading in their head-to-head record.
 Three of those five victories came at the US Open en route to her three titles at the event in 2005, 2009, and 2010.